 What are your store hours?

 During the Corona crisis, as recommended by Governor Cuomo, we will not open our store to the public.
-We WILL take "to go" orders that we will deliver to your car.We will offer curbside service Monday - Saturday from 10 am to 6 pm.
-We will continue to process and ship online orders from our website www.herculescandy.com
+We WILL take "to go" orders that we will deliver to your car.We will offer curbside service Monday - Friday from 10 am to 6 pm and Saturday from 10 am to 4 pm.
+We will continue to process and ship online orders from our website.

 If you would like to place an order for pickup, you may call (315-463-4339), email (email@example.com , subject line: Order) or fax your order in (315-463-2796).